Andryushik/ecommerce-store/README.md

 yarn dev
 ```

-Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+and open [http://localhost:3001](http://localhost:3001) with your browser to see the result.